sunfounder/arduino_starter_kit/docs/source/11_conditional_led_control.rst

     :width: 500
     :align: center

-3. Then, insert a jumper wire between hole 29J and the A0 pin of the R3 board.
+3. Then, insert a jumper wire between hole 29J and the A0 pin of the Arduino Uno R3.

 .. image:: img/11_conditional_led_control_a0.png
     :width: 500
     :align: center

-4. Finally, connect the potentiometer to 5V by inserting a jumper wire between hole 30J on the breadboard and the 5V pin on the R3 board.
+4. Finally, connect the potentiometer to 5V by inserting a jumper wire between hole 30J on the breadboard and the 5V pin on the Arduino Uno R3.

 .. image:: img/11_conditional_led_control_5v.png
     :width: 500
     :align: center

-5. Connect the GND pin of the R3 board to the negative terminal of the breadboard using a long jumper wire.
+5. Connect the GND pin of the Arduino Uno R3 to the negative terminal of the breadboard using a long jumper wire.

 .. image:: img/11_conditional_led_control_gnd.png
     :width: 500